Oreos are those delicious chocolate cookie sandwiches with creamy “stuffing” packed in them.

 Additionally, Oreos are made in factories which also handle dairy products.
-In fact, on Oreo’s United Kingdom website, Oreo went as far as to say that their cookies are not vegan because of the likely contact Oreos have had with other dairy products in their factories.
+In fact, on Oreo’s United Kingdom website, Oreo went as far as to say that:

 Most vegans would say this disqualifies Oreos from being vegan but others may have less of a problem with accidental contact and would just prefer to avoid intentional contact with animal products.